pds-futurejobs

 • Navigating the jungle of schedules and work orders

-4. the service owner as distinct from service management
+4. The IT service owner as distinct from service management

 • Important standards and frameworks from IT service management